hashicorp/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

 Provides an EC2 Spot Fleet Request resource.
 This allows a fleet of Spot instances to be requested on the Spot market.

+~> **NOTE [AWS strongly discourages](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html#which-spot-request-method-to-use) the use of the legacy APIs called by this resource.
+We recommend using the [EC2 Fleet](ec2_fleet.html) or [Auto Scaling Group](autoscaling_group.html) resources instead.

 ## Example Usage

 ### Using launch specifications